 - Your child only talks online to people they know.

 - Your child never tells anyone how old they are, where they live, or arranges to meet someone they don’t know.

-Once you click on the external websites to view its content we hope you will find it useful but Sure Start Children’s Centres North & East Halifax accept no responsibility for the advice given by accessing these links.
+Once you click on the external websites to view its content we hope you will find it useful.
+Please note we are not responsible for the advice given on these links.